 MCC’s top priority is to keep the college’s community safe amid the COVID-19 pandemic.
 So, as we continue to transition back into the workplace, it is important that all individuals maintain a safe and healthy environment for learning and working.

-Governor Gretchen Whitmer’s Executive Order 2020-147 mandates the expanded wearing of face coverings in indoor public spaces, outdoors when unable to maintain a distance of six feet from others not in the same household or when waiting for or riding public transportation.
+Michigan Department of Health and Human Services emergency epidemic orders mandate the expanded wearing of face coverings in indoor public spaces, outdoors when unable to maintain a distance of six feet from others not in the same household or when waiting for or riding public transportation.